Twelve Days of Christmas: United Kingdom and Commonwealth

 Many in the UK and other Commonwealth nations still celebrate some aspects of the Twelve Days of Christmas.
 Boxing Day, 26 December, is a national holiday in many Commonwealth nations.
 Victorian era stories by Charles Dickens, and others, particularly A Christmas Carol, hold key elements of the celebrations such as the consumption of plum pudding, roasted goose and wassail.
 These foods are consumed more at the beginning of the Twelve Days in the UK.

-Twelfth Night is the last day for decorations to be taken down, and it is held to be bad luck to leave decorations up after this.
-This is in contrast to the custom in Elizabethan England, when decorations were left up until Candlemas; this is still done in some other Western European countries such as Germany.
+In the Western Christian world, the two traditional days when Christmas decorations are removed are Twelfth Night and if they are not taken down on that day, Candlemas, the latter of which ends the Christmas-Epiphany season in some denominations.
+Taking down Christmas decorations before Twelfth Night, as well as leaving the decorations up beyond Candlemas, is historically considered to be inauspicious.
+In Germany, Christmas decorations are traditionally removed on Candlemas Day.

 United States

 In the United States, Christmas Day is a federal holiday which holds additional religious significance for Christians.

 The traditions of the Twelve Days of Christmas have been nearly forgotten in the United States.
 Contributing factors include the popularity of the stories of Charles Dickens in nineteenth-century America, with their emphasis on generous giving; introduction of secular traditions in the 19th and 20th centuries, e. g., the American Santa Claus; and increase in the popularity of secular New Year's Eve parties.
 Presently, the commercial practice treats the Solemnity of Christmas, 25 December, the first day of Christmas, as the last day of the "Christmas" marketing season, as the numerous "after-Christmas sales" that commence on 26 December demonstrate.
 The commercial calendar has encouraged an erroneous assumption that the Twelve Days end on Christmas Day and must therefore begin on 14 December.

 Many American Christians still celebrate the traditional liturgical seasons of Advent and Christmas, especially Amish, Anglo-Catholics, Episcopalians, Lutherans, Mennonites, Methodists, Moravians, Nazarenes, Orthodox Christians, Presbyterians, and Roman Catholics.
 In Anglicanism, the designation of the "Twelve Days of Christmas" is used liturgically in the Episcopal Church in the US, having its own invitatory antiphon in the Book of Common Prayer for Matins.

 Christians who celebrate the Twelve Days may give gifts on each of them, with each of the Twelve Days representing a wish for a corresponding month of the new year.
 They may feast on traditional foods and otherwise celebrate the entire time through the morning of the Solemnity of Epiphany.
 Contemporary traditions include lighting a candle for each day, singing the verse of the corresponding day from the famous The Twelve Days of Christmas, and lighting a yule log on Christmas Eve and letting it burn some more on each of the twelve nights.
 For some, the Twelfth Night remains the night of the most festive parties and exchanges of gifts.
 Some households exchange gifts on the first (25 December) and last (5 January) days of the Twelve Days.
-As in former times, the Twelfth Night to the morning of Epiphany is the traditional time during which Christmas trees and decorations are removed.